EconomyLens.com

 Related

-The lack of urgency, however, could put the central bank again at odds with Trump, who has repeatedly called for large rate reductions.
-Trump has sharply escalated pressure on the Fed since returning to the White House a year ago, seeking to oust Fed Governor Lisa Cook over mortgage fraud allegations while his administration launched an investigation into chairman Jerome Powell.
-In a rare rebuke this month, Powell slammed the threat of criminal charges against him — over the Fed’s headquarters renovation — as a threat to central bank independence.
+Trump has sharply escalated pressure on the Fed since returning to the White House a year ago, in moves that officials warn could threaten its independence from politics.
+The president has been seeking to oust Fed Governor Lisa Cook over mortgage fraud allegations, while his administration launched an investigation into Chairman Jerome Powell as well, over the bank’s headquarters renovation.
+In a rare rebuke this month, Powell criticized the threat of criminal charges against him, saying this was about whether monetary policy would be “directed by political pressure or intimidation.”

-Yet, “while the Fed has been politically pressured to cut rates, it is not pressed by the data,” said EY-Parthenon chief economist Gregory Daco.
-Officials appear to have converged on a near-term halt in rate reductions, with their debate now centering around what conditions justify further rate cuts — and how quickly these should take place.
+“While the Fed has been politically pressured to cut rates, it is not pressed by the data,” said EY-Parthenon chief economist Gregory Daco.
+Officials appear to have converged on a near-term halt in rate reductions, with their debate now centering around what conditions justify further cuts and how quickly these should take place.
 “The hurdle for additional near-term cuts has risen,” Daco said.
 Officials will be looking for “clearer, more durable evidence of disinflation” or renewed deterioration in the labor market before lowering rates again, he added.

-Looking ahead, all eyes are on how Trump’s nominee to succeed Powell — whose chairmanship of the bank ends in May — shapes Fed policy.
+Looking ahead, all eyes are on how Trump’s nominee to succeed Powell—whose chairmanship of the bank ends in May—shapes Fed policy.
 “We think inflation peaks and starts to turn lower (this year) but also importantly, we think a new Fed chair would be more open to helping to navigate lower interest rates,” said Nationwide chief economist Kathy Bostjancic.

 Strain, who is AEI’s director of economic policy studies, also cautioned that the Fed may have gone too far in lowering rates last year.
 He warned that the labor market might be stronger than officials think, while there remains a risk that inflation accelerates again.
 “Certainly, the Fed should not continue to cut,” he said.
 “I’m worried the Fed’s going to have to hike in 2026.”